j33f/GeoJSON-Validation/README.md

 ### Define(type, function)
-Define a Custom Validation for the give `type`. `type` can be "Feature", "FeatureCollection", "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon", "MultiPolygon", "GeometryCollection", "Bbox", "Position", "GeoJSON" or "GeometryObject".
+Define a Custom Validation for the give `type`. `type` can be "Feature", "FeatureCollection", "point", "MultiPoint", "linestring", "MultiLineString", "Polygon", "MultiPolygon", "GeometryCollection", "Bbox", "Position", "GeoJSON" or "GeometryObject".

 The `function` is passed the `object` being validated and should return a `string` or an `array` of  strings representing errors.
 If there are no errors then the function should not return anything or an empty array.
 See the [example](#define-example) for more.